softlang/yas/languages/TDL/README.md

-# TDL: Term Difference Language
++ TDL (Term Difference Language)

-TDL supports the representation of differences between terms.
+A representation format for term differences.